Approximately counting and sampling small witnesses using a colourful decision oracle: Introduction

 We call the output of this algorithm an \emph{$\eps$-approximate sample}.
-Note that there is a standard trick using rejection sampling which, given an algorithm of the above form, replaces the $\eps^{-2}$ factor in the running time by a $\mbox{polylog}(\eps^{-1})$ factor; see~\cite{JVV}.
-Unfortunately, it does not apply to Theorem~\ref{thm:main-sampling}, as we do not have a fast way to compute the true distribution of $\realsample$'s output.
+Note that there is a standard trick using rejection sampling which, given an algorithm of the above form, replaces the $\eps^{-2}$ factor in the running time by a $\tildeOO(\eps^{-1})$ factor; see~\cite{JVV}.
+Unfortunately, it does not apply to \cref{thm:main-sampling}, as we do not have a fast way to compute the true distribution of $\realsample$'s output.

-By the same argument as above, Theorem~\ref{thm:main-sampling} may be used to sample a size-$k$ clique from a distribution with total variation distance at most $\eps$ from uniformity with overhead only $T = \eps^{-2}(k\log n)^{\OO(k)}$ over decision.
-(We also note that it is easy to extend Theorems~\ref{thm:main-counting} and~\ref{thm:main-sampling} to cover the case where the original decision algorithm is randomised, at the cost of an extra factor of $k\log n$ in the number of oracle uses; we discuss this further in the full version.)
+By the same argument as above, \cref{thm:main-sampling} may be used to sample a size-$k$ clique from a distribution with total variation distance at most $\eps$ from uniformity with overhead only $T = \eps^{-2}(k\log n)^{\OO(k)}$ over decision.
+(We also note that it is easy to extend \cref{thm:main-counting,thm:main-sampling} to cover the case where the original decision algorithm is randomised, at the cost of an extra factor of $k\log n$ in the number of oracle uses; we discuss this below.)

-Theorems~\ref{thm:main-counting} and~\ref{thm:main-sampling} are also of independent interest, generalising known results in the graph oracle literature.
-Our colourful independence oracles are a natural generalisation of the bipartite independent set (BIS) oracles of Beame et al.~\cite{beame18} to a hypergraph setting, and when $k=2$ the two notions coincide.
-Their main result~\cite[Theorem~4.9]{beame18} says that given BIS oracle access to an $n$-vertex graph $G$, one can $\eps$-approximate the number of edges of $G$ using $\OO(\eps^{-4}\log^{14} n)$ BIS queries (which they take as their measure of running time).
-The $k=2$ case of Theorem~\ref{thm:main-counting} gives a total of $\OO(\eps^{-2}\log^{19} n)$ queries used, improving their running time for most values of $\eps$, and Theorem~\ref{thm:main-sampling} extends their algorithm to approximately-uniform sampling.
+\cref{thm:main-counting,thm:main-sampling} are also of independent interest, generalising known results in the graph oracle literature.
+Colourful independence oracles are a natural generalisation of the bipartite independent set (BIS) oracles introduced in Beame et al.~\cite{beame20} to a hypergraph setting, and when $k=2$ the two notions coincide.
+They were first introduced in Bishnu et al.~\cite{DBLP:conf/isaac/BishnuGKM018} to solve various decision problems in parameterised complexity.
+The main result of Beame et al.~\cite[Theorem~4.9]{beame20} says that given BIS oracle access to an $n$-vertex graph $G$, one can $\eps$-approximate the number of edges of $G$ using $\OO(\eps^{-4}\log^{14} n)$ BIS queries (which they take as their measure of running time).
+The $k=2$ case of \cref{thm:main-counting,thm:main-sampling} give a total of $\OO(\eps^{-2}\log^{19} n)$ queries used, improving their running time for most values of $\eps$, and extending their algorithm to approximately-uniform sampling.